Dad and Dave from Snake Gully

 Dad and Dave from Snake Gully was an Australian radio drama series based on the On Our Selection stories of Steele Rudd.
 The series is more often referred to simply as Dad and Dave.
+It was hugely popular and ran for over a decade.

 The theme tune was "The Road to Gundagai".
 The standard accent used by actors and announcers in Australian broadcasting at the time was typically "Southern English", an upper class British version that emulated the BBC.
 The actual Australian accent was however acceptable only in low comedy productions as in this series "Dad and Dave from Snake Gully."